pghvlaans/sbotools/man/sbotest/post-release/sbotest.1.md

 **-D\|\--dry-run**

-Pull the upstream repository and generate a report on scripts to be tested, queued packages in the local overrides directory and the number of archived packages to be reused.
+Generate a report on scripts to be tested, queued packages in the local overrides directory and the number of archived packages to be reused.
 In case of **\--archive-rebuild**, additionally report archived packages to be removed.

 **-f\|\--full-reverse**